Archive for January, 2008

 Being a non-surgeon I find it truly a privilege to be hosting the first edition of SurgeXperiences in 2008.
 Take some time to enjoy this varied buffet of blogging, sprinkled with some photos of mine.

-Let the carnival begin: Read more »
+Let the carnival begin: « Read the rest of this entry »